 - Some Volvo owners prefer to replace all the coils when changing the spark plugs.
-Keep in mind coils do not need to be replaced unless they fail.
+Please keep in mind coils do not need to be replaced unless they fail.

-- Park your Volvo on a safe workplace and allow the engine to cool down.
+- Park your Volvo in a safe workplace and allow the engine to cool down.
 About 30 min.
 Make sure to engage the parking brakes and remove the key.

 - Next, pull the hood release under the dashboard and open the hood.

-- if your Volvo engine has an engine cover, pull it off by pulling up on the plastic cover.
+- If your Volvo engine has an engine cover, pull it off by pulling up the plastic cover.

 - Remove all T-30 Torx bolts on top of the engine.